 Please note that applications are processed on a rolling basis.
 Sometimes, depending on our current needs, we may turn away qualified transcriptionists simply due to the number of applicants.
 We prioritize those with the most extensive relevant experience.
 We do take into consideration various types of experience that may be applicable, and for corporate transcription, may contract with folks who have not directly worked in the area before.
-Our goal is to best serve the needs of our clients.
-We do not do medical transcription.
+Our goal is to best serve the needs of our clients. .

 If you have proceeded to the IC Agreement and IRS Form W-9 phase of the process, please send your completed and signed paperwork to: